CLI Reference

 kutl daemon start

-kutl daemon status
+kutl status

 | Subcommand | Description |